 - a.
 Collect attendance. - b.
-The Postcard Group Leader/party host should welcome attendees and explain the purpose of the Postcard Party. - i.
-As part of the Reform Movement's 2022 Every Voice, Every Vote Campaign, we are partnering with the Center for Common Ground's Reclaim Our Vote Campaign to send postcards to potential voters in communities where there is a significant number of people of color and low voter participation. - ii.
+The Group Leader/event host should welcome attendees and explain the purpose of the event. - i.
+As part of the Reform Movement's 2022 Every Voice, Every Vote Campaign, we are partnering with [PARTNER] to contact potential voters in communities where there is a significant number of people of color and low voter participation. - ii.
 Across the Reform Movement, our goal is to contact 400,000 voters.
-We are starting by sending postcards and will have other voter contact actions in the future.
-Our goals for today's postcard party are both to contact X number of voters and to build community with one another. - iii.
+We started by sending postcards [add final postcard numbers if you have them].
+Our goals for today's phone/text banking event are both to contact X number of voters and to build community with one another. - iii.
 This work is 100% non-partisan, and deeply rooted in our Jewish values of racial justice, protecting and strengthening democracy, and creating a future where we can make positive change on all of the issues that are important to us. - c.
 Depending on the size of the group, facilitate introductions - i.
-In a round or in small groups: Ask everyone to share their name, pronouns, and what or who brought them to this Postcard Party - ii.
-Talk about a person or issue that is important to you and motivates you to encourage more people to vote. - 1.
-Sample issue-based discussion questions - a.
-What and/or who inspired you to attend this Postcarding Party? - b.
+In a round or in small groups: Ask everyone to share their name, pronouns, and what or who brought them to this event - ii.
+Talk about a person or issue that is important to you and motivates you to encourage more people to vote.

+1. Sample issue-based discussion questions

+- a.
+What and/or who inspired you to attend this event? - b.
 What does it mean for you to help ensure that every voice is heard, and every vote is counted in this election? - c.
 What is one memory that sticks out in your mind related to voting? - d.
 What's at stake for you in this election? - i.
 How does that motivate you to ensure every voter shows up and every voice is counted?

-2. Logistics
+2. Partnership and Logistics